 I find that adding lemon juice and some extra cinnamon really brighten the peaches, and almond extract is one of my favorite additions to recipes to give that sweet flavor without a bunch of added sugar.

 And this is coming from a non-coconut fan.
-I like a little bit of coconut but not a lot, and I love this Coconut Peach Cobbler.
+I like a tiny bit of coconut but not a lot, and I love this Coconut Peach Cobbler.

 Also, if you don’t have coconut milk, you can use regular milk.
 I tested it with 2% milk and it worked well.
 You could also substitute butter for the coconut oil if desired.
 Obviously, this would make the recipe no longer dairy free.